Durham Earth Day Festival will take place Sunday, April 23rd, 2023, from 12 to 5 p.m., at Durham Central Park, 501 Foster Street, Durham.

 Check back soon for a full list of the performers and speakers for the festival.

-Check out a list of spring festivals in the Triangle, or take a quick look at upcoming festivals:
+Check out a list of fall festivals and Halloween events in the Triangle, or take a quick look at upcoming festivals: